Mikhail Kukushkin: 2019–20: Top 40, Wimbledon fourth round, ATP quarterfinal

-2021–23: Three Challenger finals, out of top 250
+2021–23: Three Challenger finals

 Kukushkin started his 2021 season at the Murray River Open.
 He lost in the second round to top seed and world No. 18, Stan Wawrinka.
 At the 2021 Australian Open, he was defeated in the first round by third seed and last year finalist, Dominic Thiem.

 As the top seed at the 2021 Nur-Sultan Challenger, Kukushkin lost in the first round to eventual champion Mackenzie McDonald.
 Seeded third at the Nur-Sultan Challenger II, he was beaten in the first round by Frederico Ferreira Silva.

 Kukushkin started his 2022 season at the Traralgon International.
 Seeded eighth, he reached the quarterfinals where he lost to fourth seed and eventual champion, Tomáš Macháč.
 Getting past qualifying at the Australian Open, he was defeated in the first round by Tommy Paul.

 At the 2022 Open Sud de France, Kukushkin lost in the final round of qualifying to Pierre-Hugues Herbert.
 In Cherbourg, he was defeated in the second round by eventual finalist Constant Lestienne.
 Making it past the qualifying rounds at the 2022 Open 13 Provence, he lost in the first round to Pierre-Hugues Herbert.
 At the Teréga Open Pau–Pyrénées, he was defeated in the second round by Manuel Guinard.
 Representing Kazakhstan in the Davis Cup tie against Norway, he lost to Casper Ruud.
 In the end, Kazakhstan won the tie over Norway 3–1 to advance to the Davis Cup Finals.
 Getting past qualifying in Indian Wells, he lost in the first round to Tommy Paul.
 Playing as a qualifier at the 2022 Arizona Classic, a tournament where he reached the final when it was last held in 2019, he was defeated in the first round by Richard Gasquet.
 Getting past qualifying in Miami, he got his first ATP win of the season by beating Botic van de Zandschulp in the first round.
 He lost in the second round to 11th seed, world No. 13, and Indian Wells Champion, Taylor Fritz.